lakshasntl/finalProject/README.md

 # finalProject

-Our final project aims to develop an app with the students of UMD as our main users and audience.
-The objective of this project is to create a student-run platform that focuses on sharing real-time alerts and information related to incidents and events within the College Park community.
-By collecting input from College Park bystanders, our aim is to keep the community informed and alert about its surroundings to ensure their safety.
-Our platform will be exclusively centered on the UMD Campus and will emphasize our commitment to keeping students secure, setting us apart from other app competitors.
+The students at UMD will serve as our primary users and audience for the app we design as part of our final project.
+This project's goal is to develop a student-run platform that focuses on disseminating real-time alerts and information about occurrences and activities in the College Park neighborhood.
+By gathering feedback from onlookers in College Park, we hope to keep the neighborhood aware of its surroundings and safe.
+Our platform will only be focused on the UMD Campus and will highlight our dedication to protecting students' security, distinguishing us from other app rivals.

-The project design consists of two methods that read through the UMD Alerts Page and store the alerts into a list, separated into three sections: title, date, and description.
-The code is organized into six main sections:
+Two techniques are used in the project design to read the UMD Alerts Page and store the alerts in a list that is divided into the following three sections: title, date, and description.
+There are six major sections that make up the code:

 1. Creating the messages: This section involves parsing the HTML pages and extracting relevant information from each alert, such as the title, date, and description.